 In the United States, every employee has the right to work in an environment without being treated unfairly or harassed on the basis of sex.
 Local, state, and federal laws strictly prohibit sexual harassment at work and place demands on employers to ensure that no employee is harassed on the basis of sex.
 Sadly, not all employers effectively implement or enforce policies to combat this unlawful and damaging behavior.

-Our Belleville sexual harassment lawyers at Cates Mahoney, LLC know that sexual harassment exists in the workplace.
+Our Illinois sexual harassment lawyers at Cates Mahoney, LLC know that sexual harassment exists in the workplace.
 When you are the victim of sexual harassment or your employer fails to prevent the situation or refuses to rectify it, we can help.
 We have a track record of success with sexual harassment cases, including a landmark $95 million jury verdict for a woman who experienced sexual harassment on the job.
 We will help you navigate the complex legal process while you focus on recovering from the damaging effects of sexual harassment.

 Call us today at 618-277-3644 for a free, confidential consultation.